 There is even a nice internal API endpoint that can be used to get the results in JSON format:

-context query parameter serves as the filter and it can contain a place, user or a hashtag.
+context query parameter serves as the filter and it can contain a location, user, or hashtag.
 The only limitation is that the endpoint returns just 100 results.
 If you need more, you need to enter a more detailed filter.

-After a few tests, I haven’t found a limit to how many posts can be loaded using the infinite scroll.
-There probably is one, but even a thousand posts were loaded during my testing.
+Our tests haven’t found a limit to how many posts can be loaded using infinite scroll.
+There probably is one, but even up to a thousand posts were loaded during testing.

 Every Instagram post has publicly visible comments and shows a Load more comments button if there are more comments that can be shown.

-Clicking on the button fires an XHR request to the Instagram’s GraphQL endpoint.
+Clicking on the button fires off an XHR request to Instagram’s GraphQL endpoint.
 Again, we can easily automate this using Puppeteer’s

 Data available only after login